SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

     Click on 'Edit' to get started.
 <br>![](../ex4/images/image-3.png)

-## Step 2 - AEM Sender Adapter to receive events from Support Cloud system
+## Step 2 - AEM Sender Adapter to receive events from the Support Cloud system
 In this step, we will configure the AEM Adapter to receive events from the Support Cloud System
 1. Connect the 'Sender' system (titled AEM) to the 'Start' event by holding and dragging your mouse pointer.
 <br>![](../ex4/images/image-4.png)